nis057489/tips_and_tricks/Readme.md

 W: An error occurred during the signature verification.
 The repository is not updated and the previous index files will be used.
 GPG error: http://packages.ros.org/ros2/ubuntu noble InRelease: The following signatures were invalid: EXPKEYSIG F42ED6FBAB17C654 Open Robotics <info@osrfoundation.org>
 ```

-But don't let chasing up stuff like this threaten your deadline, you already know how to `rm` and recreate the container from the latest image with the `-p` flag!

 ### Using the GPU